 Now wander around the first floor – all space shared with all our guests.

 We have a phone booth in one corner; a necessity as cell phones don’t work up here.
 Bill tells people, “someone stuck a mountain between us and the cell towers.”

 Phoenix (our white dove) lives in her palace under the staircase.

 The chess set in the dining room is a huge hit; it keeps people entertained for hours.
 We had a group of Japanese visitors a few years ago who saw the chess board, dropped their suitcases right there and started a chess challenge, before we even got to their rooms.
 They could play so fast I had trouble keeping up with all the moves.
 We all laughed a lot!

 Next move on to the formal dining room.
 It is set up to seat 30, so counting Bill and me, we can accommodate 28 guests at one time.

 At one end of the dining room, there is a ‘bar’, where it is fun to sit and socialize with other guests – and hear lots of fun stories.

 If you were to cross the Great Room to the other side of the Lodge, you would be in the library.
 This part of the lodge was a grocery store in the early days, so all the remaining shelves are filled with books, games, puzzles and other such paraphernalia such as Bill’s dragon collection.
 (It started out as gargoyles and sort of morphed into dragons.
 If you look hard enough you can spot gargoyles, also.)

 At the other end of this room is the Owl Cove.
-There is a video area for movie watching.
-We gave up television a few years before purchasing the lodge, and started a movie collection.
-We are now up to more than 500 tapes and DVD’s, so on a cold night or stormy afternoon, it’s a good place to gather – with lots of popcorn!
+We gave up television a few years before purchasing the lodge, but this is a great spot to enjoy those books or work on hand projects such as knitting or crocheting on a cold night or stormy afternoon!

 Click on the “Rooms” tab to see more.